The Standard Hotel Miami

 • Recommended

-Home to South Florida’s first Exhale Spa, the Epic Hotel is synonymous with R&R. Head to the 16th-floor spa for massages, facials and an array of butt-kicking fitness classes.
+The glitzy haven is also home to South Florida’s first Exhale Spa, meaning the Epic Hotel is synonymous with R&R. Head to the 16th-floor for massages, facials and an array of butt-kicking fitness classes.
 While smaller than most Miami spas, Exhale’s location on the hotel’s rooftop deck makes it a favorite for an afternoon of therapies, beginning with a relaxing treatment and then moving on to poolside cocktails and lounging.
+There are two rooftop pools to splash about in, both with private cabanas to shade you from the Miami sun.

 Advertising